 Roasted asparagus highlights this fresh and light asparagus salad with simple ingredients dressed in a champagne vinaigrette dressing.
 This asparagus salad recipe tastes like summer in a bowl.

 I shop for the freshest ingredients whenever the farmers' markets fill with farm-fresh produce.
 And nothing tastes better than fresh asparagus from the market!
 With warm weather comes beautiful vibrant vegetables and fresh salads.
-One of my favorite vegetables is asparagus, so I decided to make a roasted asparagus salad recipe.
+One of my favorite vegetables is asparagus, so I made a roasted asparagus salad recipe.

 How to Select Asparagus

 Although asparagus is available all year, spring is the best season to buy asparagus.
 Not only is asparagus fresh in the spring, but it's also inexpensive from April through July.

 When choosing asparagus at the store, look for firm, straight, smooth stalks.
 Asparagus, however, comes in four sizes: small, standard, large, and jumbo.
 In my experience, the thinner the asparagus, the more flavorful and fresh.
 I know many people who prefer a thicker stem and less flavor.
 For that reason, you can choose whichever thickness you prefer.

 My cooking instructions apply to a thinner stalk of asparagus, so adjust the cooking time accordingly.

 - Orzo: Orzo is a type of pasta that looks like rice but is actually pasta made from a whole grain

 - Asparagus: You don't eat the bottom end of asparagus because it's tough, bitter, and stringy, making it unpleasant to eat.
 Therefore, discarding this part before cooking is recommended, and you eat the spears and tips only.

 - Green Onions: Green onions (also known as scallions) are long and thin, typically no wider than a finger, and are bright white at the bottom with dark green tops.
 They taste different than most onions as they're mild and not very pungent.

 - Grape Tomatoes (or tomatoes of choice): I love tomatoes!
 Bite-sized, beautiful, and flavorful grape tomatoes have thicker skin and are less watery.

 - Parsely: its robust "green" flavor is delicious raw in salads and brings a fresh taste to other ingredients.